Gabriel-Kelvin/cognitive-impairment-detection/README.md

-# 🧠 MemoTag - Cognitive Impairment Detection from Children's Speech
+# 🧠 MemoTag - Cognitive Impairment Detection from Speech

 This project explores early detection of cognitive impairments by analyzing speech features from audio recordings of children using unsupervised machine learning techniques.